Roman Sushko

-Roman Kyrylovych Sushko (Ukrainian: Роман Кирилович Сушко; 9 March 1894 – 12 January 1944) was a Ukrainian officer and politician who served on the Provid, or the leadership council, of the Organisation of Ukrainian Nationalists (OUN) and later the Melnykite faction.
+Roman Kyrylovych Sushko (Ukrainian: Роман Кирилович Сушко; 9 March 1894 – 12 January 1944) was a Ukrainian officer and politician who served on the Provid (the émigré leadership) of the Organisation of Ukrainian Nationalists (OUN) and later the Melnykite faction.
 He also cofounded its predecessor, the Ukrainian Military Organisation (UVO), and was a veteran of the First World War and the Ukrainian War of Independence, serving as a senior officer in the Sich Riflemen.

-Sushko collaborated with the Nazis from 1938 whereby he commanded two battalions, codenamed Bergbauernhilfe, as part of the planned OUN Uprising of 1939 and played an instrumental role in establishing the Ukrainian Central Committee in occupied-Poland.
+Sushko collaborated with the Nazis from 1938 whereby he commanded two battalions, codenamed Bergbauernhilfe, as part of the planned OUN Uprising of 1939.
+He also played an instrumental role in establishing the Ukrainian Central Committee in occupied-Poland.
 In January 1944, he was assassinated in Lviv by unknown perpetrators.

 Early life and education

 Sushko was born on 9 March 1894 in the village of Remeniv, Austrian Galicia (today part of Lviv Raion, Ukraine).
 He graduated from Lviv Academic Gymnasium in 1912 and went on to study at the Law Faculty of the University of Lviv.
 Sushko was active in the Sich and Plast movements.
 (Note: Sich societies were active in Galicia between 1900 and 1930 and were focused on physical education and firefighting, while also promoting national consciousness.)